 - Self-employment and freelance work is possible.
-However, building up a client base takes time, and many do not achieve a full-time practice.
-Issues such as overheads, insurance, supervision and support groups have to be taken into account before considering self-employment or freelance work.
+However, it takes time to build up a client base and it's not always possible to achieve a full-time practice.
+You'll need to take into account issues such as overheads, insurance, supervision and support groups before considering self-employment or freelance work.

 - Self-employed practitioners work from home, in an office or from shared premises.

 - You'll need a good support framework, as the work can be emotionally demanding.